juhodev/multiple-computer-ffmpeg-render/README.md

 -address       address of the server
 -port          port of the server
--s_folder      folder where files will be saved (./files by default) -debug         debug logs
+-s_folder      folder where files will be saved (./files by default) -local         tells the server that the client is on the same computer (reduces file copies) -debug         debug logs
 ```